It All Starts With The Mount

 and Xephem on it.
 If you get one as old as mine, likely Kstars and

 Stellarium will be too big for it, but Xephem requires much less resource.

-Amazingly, a pipe fitting telescope tripod with setting circles and an old
+Amazingly, a pipe fitting telescope tripod with setting circles and a smart

-laptop (or calculator program) can automate your telescope to be nearly as
+phone, or an old laptop can automate your telescope to be nearly as handy as a